-HomeNet, a component of NRHA, is a full-service homeownership center which partners with local lending institutions, attorneys, housing developers, realtors, and local, federal, and state housing agencies to assist prospective homebuyers achieve the dream of homeownership.
+HomeNet, a component of NRHA, is a full-service homeownership center staffed by HUD certified counselors which partners with local lending institutions, attorneys, housing developers, realtors, and local, federal, and state housing agencies to assist prospective homebuyers achieve the dream of homeownership.
 The mission of HomeNet is to demystify the home buying process and empower participants to make informed decisions during the often-complex home buying process.
 HomeNet offers comprehensive credit counseling, classes in homeownership education, and individualized homebuyer counseling.

 Public Housing residents prepared for homeownership may participate in Norfolk's First-time HOME Homebuyer Assistance Program administered by NRHA.
-The program, which is federally funded through

-HUD's Home Investment Partnership Program (HOME), expands the supply of decent, safe, sanitary and affordable housing to low income households who choose to purchase a home in Norfolk.
+The program, which is federally funded through HUD's Home Investment Partnership Program (HOME), expands the supply of decent, safe, sanitary and affordable housing to low income households who choose to purchase a home in Norfolk.
 The program assists eligible first-time homebuyers with down payment and closing costs assistance in the form of a forgivable, no interest, and no monthly payment "soft second" mortgage loan.
+This program provides up to \$60,000 in down payment and closing cost assistance to first-time homebuyers with household incomes at or below 80 percent area medium income who are purchasing a home in Norfolk.